cedaro/simple-page-sidebars/readme.txt

 == Notes ==

-The philosphy behind creating this plugin was to make it easy to use and integrate it into the WordPress admin panel as seamlessly as possible.
-It's not the end-all, be-all solution for custom sidebars, but should handle the majority of use cases.
-We contemplated adding additional features and could have created an options page, but wanted to keep it simple and probably would have polluted it with credit meta boxes and whatnot.

-The aim is basic, core-like functionality and integration.

 = Custom Loops =

-If your page has any custom loops or queries, they need to be followed by `wp_reset_query()`, otherwise the global `$post` variable will no longer reference the correct post and by the time the sidebar is displayed, Simple Page Sidebars won't know which page is being viewed, which can lead to an unexpected sidebar being displayed.
+If your page has any custom loops or queries, they need to be followed by `wp_reset_query()`, otherwise the global `$post` variable will no longer reference the correct post and by the time the sidebar is displayed, Simple Page Sidebars won't know which page is being viewed, possibly leading to an unexpected sidebar being displayed.

 = Theme Sidebars =

-Some themes create different sidebars for their various page templates, which means there isn't a default sidebar that can be replaced.
-The only workaround to continue using Simple Page Sidebars in this instance is to create a child theme to force page templates with custom sidebars to use the default sidebar.
+Some themes register different sidebars for their page templates, which means there isn't a default sidebar that can be replaced.
+To use Simple Page Sidebars in this instance, you can create a child theme and force page templates with custom sidebars to use the default sidebar.

 == Changelog ==